yassineelhallaoui/Ganges-River-Water-Analysis-and-Visualization/README.md

 The Ganges River Water Analysis and Visualization project encompass several key components:

-1. **Satellite Image Processing:** The project utilizes Sentinel-2 satellite imagery to detect water bodies and calculate various water quality indices such as Normalized Difference Water Index (NDWI), Normalized Difference Snow Index (NDSI), Turbidity Index, Chlorophyll Concentration, and Evapotranspiration Index.
+1. **Satellite Image Processing:** The project utilizes Sentinel-2 satellite imagery from https://dataspace.copernicus.eu/ to detect water bodies and calculate various water quality indices such as Normalized Difference Water Index (NDWI), Normalized Difference Snow Index (NDSI), Turbidity Index, Chlorophyll Concentration, and Evapotranspiration Index.

 2. **Weather Data Retrieval:** Weather data is obtained from the ERA5 reanalysis dataset using the Copernicus Climate Data Store (CDS) API.
 The data includes information such as temperature, precipitation, wind speed, cloud cover, and more.